 Saint Patrick is widely known as the patron saint of Ireland.
 Although the exact dates are unknown (circa the second half of the fifth century), Saint Patrick at the age of 15 or 16 was kidnapped from his homeland of Great Britain and taken to Ireland where he was enslaved as a shepherd.
-Approximately 6 years later he escaped back to family where he took up studies as a cleric.
-He returned to then pagan Ireland to preach, and was subsequently ordained the first Romano Catholic Bishop of Armagh.
+Approximately 6 years later he escaped back to the family where he took up studies as a cleric.
+He returned to then pagan Ireland to preach and was subsequently ordained the first Romano Catholic Bishop of Armagh.
 Saint Patrick used the shamrock to explain the holy trinity, hence the link between the two Irish icons.

 St. Patrick’s Day – a cultural event

 Saint Patrick’s Day is commemorated on March 17th, which is noted as the day of his death circa 461A.D.

 What was originally a religious day, a Holy Day of Obligation for Roman Catholics, is now as much a cultural event.
 In Ireland, it is an official bank holiday, so most businesses close for the day and the Irish get a day off work to celebrate!